18F/identity-analytics-etl/docs/How-To-Run-Query-on-IDP-DB-In-Ruby-Console.rst

 ------------------------------------------------------------------------------

 - Clone the repo: https://github.com/18F/identity-devops
-- Setup your ruby, follow this guide: https://github.com/18F/identity-idp.
-Finally you should able to see your ruby version is 2.3.X in ``ruby -v`` command.
+- Setup your ruby following this guide: https://github.com/18F/identity-idp.
+Finally you should able to see your ruby version is 2.3.X by running ``ruby -v`` command.
 - Setup your PIV card auth, follow this guide: https://github.com/18F/identity-private/wiki/Operations:-MacOSX-PIV-to-SSH-key-extraction.
-This should be finished in your on-boarding process.
+This should be already be done as part of your on-boarding process.

 2. SSH to prod instance, log in to Ruby Console
 ------------------------------------------------------------------------------

-1. SSH to newest ipd prod server (ec2 instance):
+1. Establish SSH to current IDP prod server (ec2 instance):

 first: